 How does the inspection process work?

-Although work can proceed before formal approval is granted, it can proceed beyond the inspection stage until approved by an inspector.
+Although work can proceed before formal approval is granted, it cannot proceed beyond the inspection stage until approved by an inspector.
 The inspection stages include:

 - Excavations for foundations

 Upon completion in line with building regulations, a Completion Certificate will be issued by the inspector.
 This should be retained alongside any planning permission for use in the event of a future sale of the building.
 A Completion Certificate is also generally required to release final funds from lenders, to obtain any warranty certification and to reclaim VAT if applicable.

 - Sign up for a complimentary copy of our Ebook Guide to the APC (UK and MENA editions)/AssocRICS/Senior Professional Route, together with our updated APC Hot Topic Guide - full of even more helpful advice and tips to pass your RICS APC or AssocRICS with flying colours first time

 - Sign up for our bespoke support services, such as our final assessment review & feedback service, RICS APC question packs (around 1,000 questions/30 pages based on your submission), e-mock interviews and revision quizzes.
 Don't forget that we offer some great value discounted packages if you purchase more than one support service

 - If you're confused about anything, just contact us on 07804 642 825 / email@example.com.
 We offer all candidates a free & friendly 30 minute RICS APC consultation

 Not sure about signing up?
 You can read what some of our recent successful candidates have to say here.

 Stay tuned for our next blog post to help build a better you